 Summer is eviction season because that’s when leases expire and people’s true colors show.

 Justice Court 1 stays incredibly busy.
-File there in July and you might wait three weeks for a hearing date.
-File the week before Christmas and you’ll be lucky to see a courtroom before Valentine’s Day.
+If you file there in July, you might wait three weeks for a hearing date.
+If you file the week before Christmas, you’ll be lucky to see a courtroom before Valentine’s Day.

 Court clerks take vacations, too, which means reduced schedules and longer waits.
-Suddenly, the answer to how long does an eviction process take in Fort Worth, TX, becomes anyone’s guess.
+Suddenly, the answer to how long an eviction process takes in Fort Worth, TX, becomes anyone’s guess.

 Tenant Defenses and Appeals

 Some tenants have legitimate defenses.
-Others watched too many legal dramas and think they can talk their way out of owing rent.
+Others watched too many legal dramas and thought they could talk their way out of owing rent.

 They’ll claim anything like “the dog ate my rent check” or “you’re discriminating against me because I painted my living room neon green.”